 Get lost in Juderia

 The Jewish Quarter (La Juderia) is a wonderful maze of tiny winding streets and alleyways lined with lovely whitewashed houses with colourful doors and balconies and gorgeous courtyards overflowing with flowers.
+It has the same Moorish air as the old town of Alicante and many other old towns in Andalusia.
 Between the 10th and 15th centuries Jews, Muslims and Christians lived together in Cordoba, and Juderia was the Jewish neighbourhood.

 The area of Juderia is such a tangle of streets that the best way to explore it is by letting yourself get lost among its many twists and turns.
 Most of the streets are quite short, so very soon, you begin to feel like you are walking in a maze, a very atmospheric one at that.